Tini (singer): 2024–present: Un Mechón de Pelo, Breakdown, and sixth studio album

 Tini joined Emilia onstage on 19 April and 13 October at the Movistar Arena and José Amalfitani Stadium shows of her .MP3 Tour to perform "La Original".
 She conducted a series of five concerts from 27 April to 3 May, to promote Un Mechón de Pelo, at the Hurlingham Club in Buenos Aires.
-Two specials based on the third show and the album were released; one aired on Flow—and was released via its streaming service—on 6 May, while the other was released on Disney+ and Star+ on 10 May.
-On 30 May, "Agua" featuring Tini was released as the final single from the duo Ca7riel & Paco Amoroso's album Baño María.
-Tini and the pair won Collaboration of the Year for "Agua" at the 27th Annual Gardel Awards.
-On 31 July, she released the live album Un Mechón de Pelo (En Vivo).
+Two specials based on the concerts and the album were released; one aired on Flow—and was released via its streaming service—on 6 May, while the other was released on Disney+ and Star+ on 10 May.
+On 30 May, "Agua" featuring Tini was released as the final single from the duo Ca7riel & Paco Amoroso's album Baño María; the song won them Collaboration of the Year at the 27th Annual Gardel Awards.
+On 31 July, Tini released the live album Un Mechón de Pelo (En Vivo), recorded during her Hurlingham Club concerts.
 On 23 August, "We Pray" featuring Little Simz, Burna Boy, Elyanna, and Tini was released as the second single from the Coldplay album Moon Music (2024); an alternative version featuring her vocals in Spanish was released on 6 September.
-She and the song's other featured artists joined Coldplay onstage at Croke Park on 29 August—the first Dublin date of their Music of the Spheres World Tour—to perform the track.
+On 29 August, she and the song's other featured artists joined Coldplay onstage at their Croke Park show in Dublin to perform the track.
 A special based on the performance and focused on Tini and Coldplay as collaborators was released on 11 September on Flow.
 "We Pray" marked Tini's first appearance on multiple international charts; it reached the top 40 in various European regions, and the top 20 on the UK singles chart and Billboards US Adult Pop Airplay and Hot Rock & Alternative Songs charts.
 It became her highest-charting song on the Global 200, peaking at number 50, and her first chart entry on the US Billboard Hot 100 and Canadian Hot 100, reaching numbers 87 and 92, respectively.
 She became the first Argentine female artist to appear on the Hot 100 in the chart's history.
-Tini performed the song with Coldplay and Elyanna on the 5 October 2024 episode of Saturday Night Live, on Today, and at an exclusive Sirius XM concert, becoming the first Argentine female musician to perform on mainstream American television and radio.
+Tini performed the song with Coldplay and Elyanna on the 5 October 2024 episode of Saturday Night Live, on Today, and at an exclusive SiriusXM concert, becoming the first Argentine female musician to perform on mainstream American television and radio.
 On 9 October, she made a surprise appearance during Colombian band Morat's concert at José Amalfitani Stadium to perform their 2018 collaboration "Consejo de Amor".